 If you want to use asparagus tips for another recipe, you can use just the stalks for this creamy vegan soup.
 You will need about 1 ½ - 2 pounds of asparagus to have enough stalks.
 Peel any of the thicker stalks.
 Dice them into smaller pieces and cook them until they are tender and a bit mushy.

-Easy Creamy Vegan Asparagus Soup
+Simple and Healthy Vegan Asparagus Soup

-- 1 pound of fresh asparagus
+- 1 pound asparagus

-- 2 -3 medium potatoes (2 cups diced)
+- 2 -3 medium potatoes - 2 cups diced

-- 1 medium onion chopped (¾ cup)
+- 1 medium onion - chopped (¾ cup)

 - 4 cups vegetable broth